dprajapati-AIDE/Kafka-Cluster-Upgrade-Testing/java_kafka_app/README.md

 ### Producer Mode
 ```
-java -jar target/java_producer_consumer-shaded.jar --role producer --msg-count 10
+java -jar target/java_producer_consumer-shaded.jar --role producer --msg-count 5 --msg-size-kb 10
 ```

-`--msg-count` is optional; defaults to the configured value if not provided.
+`--msg-count` and `--msg-size-kb` are optional; defaults to the configured value if not provided.

 ### Consumer Mode
 ```